sansa17-dev/tripcraft-1/BACKEND_SETUP.md

 # Secure Backend Setup for TripCraft

-This document explains the secure backend architecture where all sensitive credentials are kept server-side only.
+This document explains the secure backend architecture where all sensitive credentials are managed in Supabase Edge Function secrets.

 ## Architecture Overview